 Other symptoms, if you have any.
 For example, rash may

-develop in some people with pneumonia.
+develop in some people who have pneumonia.
 Other symptoms may include fatigue,

 muscle aches, nausea, vomiting, cough, and dehydration.
 Complications of

 pneumonia may include stiff neck (a symptom of

 meningitis), swollen joints, and abdominal

 Your doctor also will listen to your chest for:

 movement of fluid in the tiny air sacs of the lung.

 heard when the chest is tapped (percussion dullness), which indicate that there